 - The Annual Percentage Rate includes interest plus other charges.

 The charges included in the APR depend on the lender but are likely to include a service fee and a monthly admin fee.
 For this reason, the APR is always higher than the interest rate.
-Furthermore, when comparing credits, it is more effective to use the APR since it represents the credit’s total cost.
+Furthermore, when comparing personal loans, it is more effective to use the APR since it represents the loan’s total cost.
 Comparison interest rates generally range from 6.5% to 60% per annum.

 Should you get a personal loan?

-When an emergency or urgent expense comes up, applying for a credit may be your only solution.
-You can even use the personal loan funds to further your goals and improve your quality of life.
+When an emergency or urgent expense comes up, applying for a personal loan may be your only solution.
+You can even use the loan to further your goals and improve your quality of life.

 That being said, as a general rule, it is always best to avoid taking out a loan, when possible.